 Barbara Boutopoulou's presentation topic is "Nursing Care Models in Pediatric and Neonatal Settings".

-Dr. Levin has worked in humanization field in medicine, especially in neonatology, over 25 years.
+Dr Levin has worked in humanization field in medicine, especially in neonatology, over 25 years.
 In the middle of 90-s a “Humane Neonatal Care Initiative” was developed in Tallinn Children`s Hospital, Estonia.
-Later, after Estonia regained its independence in 1991, this humane model – mother can stay with sick newborns and premature babies at all times – was introduced around the world, in about 30 countries.
+Later, after Estonia regained its independence in 1991, this humane model – a mother can stay with sick newborns and premature babies at all times – was introduced around the world, in about 30 countries.
 WABA (World Alliance for Breastfeeding Action) prioritized this action globally.
 Chilean Paediatric Congress in 2001 endorsed the initiative, now known as the “PUCON DECLARATION”.

-Dr. Levin is the coordinator of this movement, campaigning to get paediatric societies globally to subscribe to the Declaration, to which participants from more than 30 countries have committed.
+Dr Levin is the coordinator of this movement, campaigning to get paediatric societies globally to subscribe to the Declaration, to which participants from more than 30 countries have committed.
 The key challenge is the protection of child’s and mother's (family) rights in hospitals around the world.
 Since the 2008 Canada perinatology conference and a wide-scale study that followed by Prof. Shoo Lee in 25 Canadian, New Zealand and Australian hospitals, the Tallinn Children’s Hospital initiative and practice was suggested as the golden global standard.

 1969-1975 - Oblast Central Hospital (Uralsk, Kazachstan), Head of Children’s Department